cdavoren/dotfiles/install-tacotron.md

 # Install Tactotron

 Initial points:
+  - OS used in these notes was Ubuntu 17.10
   - Set up the virtual machine -> documentation indicates that you need at LEAST 40GB space to train models - in this case I use a separately mounted disk with space at 60GB+
   - The name of the VM instance in this guide is ```comp-vcpu8```
   - The name of the training/data disk image in this guide is ```training```